Mandela treated for pneumonia, breathing ‘without difficulty’

 His December hospital stay was his longest since he walked free from jail in 1990.

-Zuma’s office thanked all who had “been praying for and sending messages of support to Madiba and his family”, referring to Mandela’s clan name.
+Zuma’s office on Saturday said it “wishes to acknowledge and thank those who have been praying for and sending messages of support to Madiba and his family”, referring to Mandela’s clan name.